 Workers injured on-the-job need experienced advocates to help them get the medical care and compensation they need and deserve from an often confusing system.
 Consulting with an attorney early on is important because workers’ compensation can involve intricate rules which determine whether your injury is compensable and the extent of wage and medical benefits you can receive.
-Our attorneys frequently file emergency motions in disputed cases to get medical treatment approved and wages paid.
+Our workmans comp attorneys in Chicago frequently file emergency motions in disputed cases to get medical treatment approved and wages paid.

-Jack Cannon recently ended his term as President of the Workers’ Compensation Lawyers Association (WCLA) – the statewide organization of employer and employee attorneys.
 While a partner at Healy Scanlon, Daniel Malone, now a circuit court judge, also served as President of WCLA.
 Kevin Veugeler currently serves on the Board of Directors of WCLA.

-Our attorneys have also been invited to speak or provide information to several local unions about workers’ compensation, and related third party claims, including Local 130 (plumbers), Local 150 (operating engineers), Local 281 (sprinkler fitters) and the Association of Flight Attendants AFL-CIO, Local 13 (carpenters).
+Our workers’ comp attorneys have also been invited to speak or provide information to several local unions about workers’ compensation, and related third party claims, including Local 130 (plumbers), Local 150 (operating engineers), Local 281 (sprinkler fitters) and the Association of Flight Attendants AFL-CIO, Local 13 (carpenters).

 Although most cases are resolved amicably or concluded by a short arbitration, we have also successfully pursued appeals on landmark issues to the appellate court in disputed cases, including: